Majorization theoretical approach to entanglement enhancement via local filtration: Discussion and conclusion

 We take advantage of the present discussion to address some further considerations.
 In our analysis until now, one of the two states whose entanglement we compared was always the TMSV.
 However, it is natural to try to compare states produced from different setups, in order to determine whether one entanglement-enhancement setup is more efficient than another one, for example.
 The tasks appears to be much harder as we cannot exploit anymore the simple structure of the TMSV.
 Nevertheless, in some cases, we could still establish a majorization relation from previously proven results.

 In particular, let us consider the case of dual-mode single photon addition/subtraction, see Fig. \ref{fig:schemes}(a) and Eq. \eqref{eq:phi_dualmode_single}.
 Here, $\hat{\sigma}^{k,l}$ is the partial trace of a TMSV with $k$ photons added/subtracted on mode 1 and $l$ photons added/subtracted on mode 2 (depending on the sign of $k$ and $l$).
+According to Sec.~\ref{sec:results}, we know $\hat{\sigma}^{k,\ell}\prec\hat{\sigma}^{0,0}$.
 Ref. \cite{navarrete2012enhancing} proves the following relation (with $k\geq 0$):

 where the sign $‘‘\propto"$ denotes that the states are equal up to a normalization constant.
 From this, we observe that $\hat{\sigma}^{k,0}=\hat{\sigma}^{0,-k}=\Tr_2[\hat{U}_\lambda\left(\ket{k}\bra{k}\otimes\ket{0}\bra{0}\right)\hat{U}_\lambda^\dagger]$ is the output of the Fock state $k$ through a quantum-limited amplifying channel.
 This is a bosonic Gaussian channel and thus obeys the majorization ladder for Fock states \cite{Garcia-Patron2012-bn, Gagatsos2013-jy, Van_Herstraeten2023-bw}, which implies the following: